Stewarton: The Conventicles and the Highland host

-Micro history of the area
+History of the area

 Cairnduff Hill overlooks Stewarton and is the site of the remnants of a Bronze Age burial cairn inside of which three urns or beakers were found in the 19th century containing bones and relicts.
 In 1847 the old Barony Court House still stood near the Avenue running up towards Corsehill.

-The War Memorial used to stand outside the front of the library in the avenue square and was moved to provide a more suitable setting near Standalane house above Lainshaw primary school.

 People and businesses from Stewarton

 Dunlop cheese was made in Stewarton as well as many other Ayrshire localities, such as Beith.

 Robert Burns's uncle, Robert Burnes, is known to have helped guard the Stewarton Laigh Church graveyard against the activities of body snatchers.
-David Dale, industrialist, merchant, philanthropist and founder of the world famous cotton mills in New Lanark, was born in Stewarton in 1739.
+David Dale, industrialist, merchant, philanthropist and founder of cotton mills in New Lanark, was born in Stewarton in 1739.
 He was the son of William Dale, a general dealer in the village.

 William Jack was born here in 1834.

-International women's footballer Rose Reilly grew up in Stewarton, before being forced to leave to pursue a career in professional football.
+International women's footballer Rose Reilly grew up in Stewarton, before being forced to leave to pursue a career in professional football. but returned in later years and now resides in the area.
 The sports centre located in the town has since been renamed in honour of her.